 - Chemical irritation of the dural sleeve (i.e. the dura mater that covers the spinal cord), which causes inflammation (duritis).
 Dura mater is a tough, fibrous, whitish membrane (the outermost of the three membranes) that covers the brain and spinal cord.

 Funicular Pain.
 Funicular pain is caused by compression of the long tracts of the spinal cord.
 Normally, funicular pain is less sharp than radicular pain and is often described as a cold, unpleasant sensation in the extremity.
 Its distribution is more diffuse than that of radicular pain, but like root pain is usually worsened by movements that stretch the cord (e.g. neck flexion or straight leg raising) or that increase intraspinal pressure.

 Muscle pain occurs when paravertebral muscle spasm occurs due to an injury to or structural abnormality of the spine.
 Sustained contraction of paravertebral muscles causes chronic aching pain, which is usually felt lateral to the midline of the neck or back.
 Palpation of painful muscles is a common diagnosis method to reveal evidence of spasm and tenderness.
 Often when areas of extreme sensitivity (trigger points) are palpated, the pain may be felt not only locally in the muscle but also may be referred to distant structures.
 These trigger points are considered as the causes underlying many myofascial pain syndromes of the neck and back without structural abnormalities of the spine.

-(The above excerpt is from Back Pain Relief: Chinese Qigong for Healing and Prevention, by Dr. Yang, Jwing-Ming.)
+(The above excerpt is from The Pain-Free Back, by Dr. Yang, Jwing-Ming.)